gofastadev/gofasta/tests/integration/transpiler/decorators/fault_tolerance/README.md

 # Fault Tolerance Integration Tests

-This directory contains comprehensive integration tests for the GoFasta fault tolerance framework, covering all aspects of the @Supervisor, @Actor, @ActorRef, and @ActorSystem decorators working together in real-world scenarios.
+This directory contains comprehensive integration tests for the Gofasta fault tolerance framework, covering all aspects of the @Supervisor, @Actor, @ActorRef, and @ActorSystem decorators working together in real-world scenarios.

 ## Test Structure